 How much: $70-$130/square foot

-Dry-in cabin plans includes everything you need for a basic structure, plus, windows, door, flooring, and roofing.
-It costs less than a turnkey, doesn’t require as much carpentry or building skills, and you can personalize your cabin and make the space your own.
+Dry-in cabin plans includes everything you need for a basic structure, plus everything you need to finish the outside of your cabin: windows, doors, flooring, roofing, and sometimes porches and decks.
+Dry-in kits cost less than turnkey kits, but don't require as much carpentry or building skills.
 The downside is a higher upfront cost, plus purchase and installation of utilities and finishings like drywall to complete the space.

 Tiny Home Cabin Kits